Bio-Prime/documentation/docs/index.md

 This allows the user to edit data or correct any possible mistakes that were made during the process of adding new primers to the repository.
 This includes basic primer properties, form of ordered primer, location in the laboratory, project information, designer and supplier information (all described in detail in the "Adding New Primers" section).

 ![edit1](./edit1.png)

+The “Analysis” field allows the user to link information (e.g. graphs or videos) as a part of the analysis to the primer data.

 Any changes made can be viewed in the "History" section.